URL has been copied successfully!

 • MD Applicants: Must pass all three steps of the USMLE within a 10-year period, with no more than three failures per step.

-• DO Applicants: Must pass all levels of the COMLEX-USA within a 10-year period, with no more than three failures per level.
+• DO Applicants: Mandatory to pass all levels of the COMLEX-USA within a 10-year period, with no more than three failures per level.

-• Podiatrists: Must pass Parts I, II, and III of the NBPME examination.
+• Podiatrists: Need to pass Parts I, II, and III of the NBPME examination.

 • ECFMG Certification: Required for IMGs, involving verification of medical education and passing USMLE Steps 1 and 2.